davatron5000/Lettering.js/README.md

 Magical.
 Now the text is easy to manipulate in your CSS using an ordinal `.char#` or alpha-numeric `.char-x` pattern.
 This plugin assumes basic counting and reading skills, but it's a pretty fast and easy way to get control over every letter.

-Special cases such as unicode characters or spaces are URL-escaped and the % sign replaced with a `u` so a space has the class `.char-u20` and an ampersand will have the class `.char-u26`.
+Special cases such as unicode characters or spaces are URL-escaped so a space has the class `.char-u20` and an ampersand will have the class `.char-u26`.

 ## Consult the Wiki, Pls